-- Banks 1 good credit quality the Council will only use banks which: - i. are UK banks; and/or - ii. are non-UK and domiciled in a country which has a minimum sovereign Long-Term rating of AAand have, as a minimum, the following Fitch, Moody's and Standard & Poor's credit ratings (where rated):
+- Banks 1 good credit quality the Authority will only use banks which: - i. are UK banks: and/or - ii. are non-UK and domiciled in a country which has a minimum sovereign Long-Term rating of AAand have, as a minimum, the following Fitch, Moody's and Standard & Poor's credit ratings (where rated):

 - i.
 Short Term F1 - ii.
-Long Term A- - Banks 2 Part nationalised UK bank Royal Bank of Scotland ring-fenced operations.
-This bank can be included provided they continue to be part nationalised or meet the ratings in Banks 1 above. - Banks 3 The Council's own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time invested.

-- Bank subsidiary and treasury operation -.
-The Council will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above. - Building Societies.
-The Council will use all societies which: - i.
-Meet the ratings for banks outlined above;
+Long Term A- - Banks 2 The Authority's own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time invested. - Bank subsidiary and treasury operation -.
+The Authority will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above. - Building societies The Authority will use all societies which: - i.
+Meet the ratings for banks outlined above; - ii.
+Have assets in excess of £500m;